ISEAGE-ISU/itocdc-2014-anomalies/ShreddedMessage/grading.md

-If the correct message is submitted to Iscore, award ten points.
+If the correct message is submitted to Iscore, award twenty points.